-- 9.1 The Deputy Director of Finance will be responsible for taking the minutes of each meeting of the Committee and for monitoring any action arising from discussion. - 9.2 The Deputy Director of Finance shall maintain the forward planner for the Committee ensuring that key reporting requirements are scheduled in a timely fashion. - 9.3 The Committee will report after every meeting to the next meeting of the Trust Board of Directors, co-ordinated by the Secretary and Chair of the Committee.
+- a.
+The Deputy Director of Finance will be responsible for taking the minutes of each meeting of the Committee and for monitoring any action arising from discussion. - b.
+The Deputy Director of Finance shall maintain the forward planner for the Committee ensuring that key reporting requirements are scheduled in a timely fashion. - c.
+The Committee will report after every meeting to the next meeting of the Trust Board of Directors, co-ordinated by the Secretary and Chair of the Committee.